tildetown/rodo/README.md

 A easy-to-use todo list program for people who live on the command line.

-Also available from the following Git services:
+Also available from the following Git-hosting services:

 * https://github.com/m455/rodo
 * https://gitlab.com/m455/rodo